cprattos30/s5p-tools-HACK/README.md

 | L2__HCHO__   | Formaldehyde (HCHO) tropospheric, slant column                    |
 | L2__AER_AI   | UV Aerosol Index                                                  |
 | L2__CLOUD_   | Cloud fraction, albedo, top pressure                              |

-By default, the script downloads all products corresponding to the specified product type for the last 24 hours.
-Custom date query can be specified with `--date`.

-The resulting file is a `netCDF` file in the `processed` folder, binned by time, latitude, longitude, aligned on the same regular grid with resolution 0.01 x 0.01 arc degree by default.
-For parsing and plotting, we used the Python package `xarray`.

 ### Options
 The script `python s5p-request.py` supports the following optional arguments: